Organ music of Johann Sebastian Bach

 Organists

-Since moving to Idaho, Truong has held the position of organist at Saint Joan of Arc Catholic Church, Post Falls, where he also sings tenor and occasionally directs the chant schola.
+Since moving to Idaho, Jonathan has held the position of organist for Saint Joan of Arc Catholic Church, Post Falls, where he also sings tenor and occasionally directs the chant schola.
 He participates in the Music Conservatory of Coeur d’Alene’s annual performance of Handel’s Messiah as a chorus member.
+In his free time, he enjoys listening to music, drinking tea, and playing the ukulele and kendama.
+All glory be to God!

 Street Team Assets